ckjpdx/react-prototype/README.md

 State cannot be properly altered directly.
 We can only alter state using setState(), which only takes a key value pair.

 ## Redux
+Flux Architecture is not a framework or a library.
+It is simply a new kind of architecture that complements React and the concept of Unidirectional Data Flow.

 Redux requires a store, at least one reducer, and actions.
 We also need to render and subscribe to our store to display its contents in the DOM.
 * getState() returns the store's current state.
 * dispatch() sends actions to change state.